The most common case type in consulting interviews: the profitability case

 As mentioned in the introduction, the terms “declining profitability, falling sales or rising costs” hint at a profitability case.
 You now have to isolate the problem and quantify it.
 A good start to analyze a profit problem is by using the profitability equation:

 When profits go down, you either have a decline in revenue, raising costs or both.
 The best way to find the root cause is to sketch the problem as an issue tree.
 Start with the more promising part, for instance revenues - because the market is highly competitive.
 Obviously you would share that thought with your interviewer and be on the lookout for hints.
-E.g. ‘I am going to look at revenues first since in a competitive market like the chewing gums I’d expect this to be a big driver’.
+E.g. ‘I am going to look at revenues first since in a competitive market like the market for chewing gums I’d expect this to be a big driver’.

 You can further break down the profit tree like below: